Terms & Conditions for the Ecare group of companies (trading as Curam).

 These Terms & Conditions ("Terms") govern use of the Curam platform and related services.

-By creating an account, using our website or apps, booking care, or providing care via Curam, you agree to these Terms.
+By creating an account, using our website or apps, booking care, or providing care via Curam, you agree to be bound by these Terms.

 Registered Office: